Things to do in Geographe & Bunbury

 - Enjoy a scenic stroll along the Mangroves Boardwalk where over seventy species of birds reside.
 If you’re lucky you may spot an adorable family of cygnets as the area is a favourite breeding ground of the Black Swan.

 - Take in the views from Marlston Hill Lookout.
-Formerly a working lighthouse, this multi-level viewing tower boast 360 degree views of Koombana bay, hinterland and Bunbury Harbour.
+Formerly a working lighthouse, this multi-level viewing tower boasts 360 degree views of Koombana Bay, the nearby hinterland and Bunbury Harbour.

 - Pack a picnic rug, a few glasses and spend some time devouring the glorious local produce and wine.
 The Bunbury area has an abundance of farm gates, markets, cellar doors and restaurants, all offering delicious home-grown and fresh ingredients.

 - Learn about the history of the region and browse the collection at Bunbury Museum and Heritage Centre.
 It’s full of fun, personal and interactive displays that are suitable for all ages.

 - Pick up a map from the local visitor centre and make your way through the streets to uncover the multitude of hidden murals featuring amazing street art from some of WA’s best known artists.
 There’s plenty of coffee shops and eateries so make a pit stop along the way to refuel.

 - Hire a snorkel or join one of the dive tours to experience the underwater wonderland surrounding the Lena dive wreck, situated just 3 nautical miles off Bunbury’s coastline.